CALL FOR ABSTRACTS

 Call for Regular Presenters, and Discounted Student Poster Presenters

-THEME: The professions and disciplines of the built environment are at a watershed moment – challenged as never before to meet the pressing needs of the urban future.
-The architecture profession in particular is confronted by a growing movement of citizens unsatisfied by “modern” business-as-usual building designs -- a movement that is remarkably cross-cutting across ideologies, demographics and borders -- and demanding to integrate the richer qualities of history and nature.
+2025 THEME: “What Is the Architecture of the Livable Future?”
+The professions and disciplines of the built environment are at a watershed moment – challenged as never before to meet the pressing needs of the urban future.
 At the same time, new findings from the sciences are discrediting old orthodoxies, and illuminating the unmet human factors of our urban world.
 Built environment professionals are called to engage in a "big rethink" about the architecture and urbanism of the future, and the assumptions that have guided, and limited, contemporary practice.

 CITIES MATTER, NOW MORE THAN EVER.
 Our cities, towns and suburbs are where we interact, move about, consume resources, develop and deploy our technologies, and create most of the impacts we are having on Planet Earth, and on each other.
 In that sense, our settlements are major contributors to our challenges – but they also offer an important platform for joining up key issues of emissions and contamination, resource use and depletion, and ecological destruction, as well as opportunities for equitable human development, health, and well-being.
 Their character and configuration is profoundly important, for “we shape our buildings, and thereafter they shape us” – our opportunities, our quality of life, and the health of people and planet.

 WE WILL GATHER TO SHARE PEER-TO-PEER KNOWLEDGE.
-The IMCL conference series, begun in 1985, is a unique international conference series of city leaders, researchers, practitioners, and allied international partners, sharing the latest knowledge on effective tools and strategies to meet our urban challenges.
+The IMCL conference series is an opportunity to share the latest knowledge on effective tools and strategies to meet our pressing urban challenges.
 We gather in beautiful and instructive case studies, meeting with local leaders to gain first-hand knowledge on their successes and lessons learned.
 We also examine other case studies from around the world, as well as the latest research on urban challenges and successes.

 October is an excellent time to travel in Germany, with lower-cost travel, fewer crowds, and generally beautiful crisp autumn weather.
 There are excellent opportunities for side trips to other parts of Germany and Europe.